awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-server-certificates.rst

 ============================

-You can retrieve a server certificate by calling the |iamclient|'s :methodname:`getServerCertificate` method, passing it a :aws-java-class-prev:`GetServerCertificateRequest
+You can retrieve a server certificate by calling the |iamclient|'s :methodname:`getServerCertificate` method, passing it a :aws-java-class:`GetServerCertificateRequest
 <services/iam/model/GetServerCertificateRequest>` with the certificate's name.

 **Imports**